arts, culture and

 racial equity statement

-ECCF’s Creative County Initaive is a systems-based commitment to supporting a strong ecosystem for arts, culture and creative enterprise that is SUSTAINABLE, EQUITABLE and ACCESSIBLE for all in our region.
+ECCF’s Creative County Initiative is a systems-based commitment to supporting a strong ecosystem for arts, culture and creative enterprise that is SUSTAINABLE, EQUITABLE and ACCESSIBLE for all in our region.

 Creative County holds racial equity and justice as core values.
-During this period of pain, stress, and national uprising and solidarity, we are committing to address injustice and systemic racism in its work.
+During this period of pain, stress, and national uprising and solidarity, we are committing to address injustice and systemic racism through the work of CCI.